ECB's Knot: stock market rally could be fuelled by recovery hopes

 “We definitely see high valuations,” the Dutch central bank governor said in an interview on Dutch public television.

 “Stock markets could be preempting the roll out of vaccines and the reopening of economies.
-We might be entering the roaring twenties.”
+We might be entering the roaring twenties, we don’t know.

+“Also interest rates are low, which is important for stock valuations and leads to higher stock prices,” Knot said.

 But Knot warned individual investors against joining the recent rallies in companies such as GameStop.